ROOT&RADIANCE

 Tranexamic Acid

-Pigmentation focused treatment that targets uneven tone, melasma, and stubborn dark marks.
+A pigmentation focused treatment route for uneven tone, melasma, and stubborn dark marks.

 • Consistent use and SPF support results